oci-landing-zones/terraform-oci-core-landingzone/README.md

 ## <a name="known-issues">Known Issues</a>

+* **OCI ZPR Security Attribute Namespace Blocks Terraform Destroy**
+    * If you use Zero Trust Packet Routing (ZPR), an active Security Attribute Namespace will block any Terraform destroy operation.
+This issue will be corrected, but for a workaround in the short-term, see [Retiring a Security Attribute Namespace](https://docs.oracle.com/en-us/iaas/Content/zero-trust-packet-routing/retire-security-attribute-namespace.htm).
+The Security Attribute Namespace, including all associated security attributes, can be retired manually via OCI console, CLI or API ***prior*** to running Terraform destroy.

 * **Oracle Access Governance (OAG) Availability**
     * OAG is not currently available in all regions or outside of OCI commercial realms.
 For more details, see [What's New for Oracle Access Governance](https://docs.oracle.com/en/cloud/paas/access-governance/wsaje/).
 At the time of this Landing Zone release, OAG cannot deploy in any realm other than OC1.